 Greetings from the dean

-Dean Johnny Laursen writes to students and staff
+Dean Johnny Laursen writes to students and staff about the current challenges.

 Dean Johnny Laursen